 |Quick Facts: Veterinary Technologists and Technicians|

-$29,710 per year
+$31,800 per year

-$14.28 per hour
+$15.29 per hour

-|52% (Much faster than average)|
+|19% (Much faster than average)|

-Veterinary technologists and technicians perform medical tests under the supervision of a licensed veterinarian to treat or to help veterinarians diagnose the illnesses and injuries of animals.
+Veterinary technologists and technicians perform medical tests under the supervision of a licensed veterinarian to assist in diagnosing the injuries and illnesses of animals.

 Compare the job duties, education, job growth, and pay of veterinary technologists and technicians with similar occupations.

 Learn more about veterinary technologists and technicians by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.